jaredLunde/react-emoji-component/README.md

 ![i can't!](assets/png/128/1f44c-1f3fe.png)

 # `react-emoji-component`
-`react-emoji-component` is the most lightweight and most versatile library for using the open [EmojiOne](https://github.com/emojione/emojione) v4+ emoji set with React.
+`react-emoji-component` is the most lightweight (32K gzipped) and most versatile library for using the open [EmojiOne](https://github.com/emojione/emojione) v4.0 emoji set with React.
 You can count on this library to be up-to-date with the latest EmojiOne version.

 With this library you can easily use your own CDN provider to host emoji sprites and PNG files and customize emoji rendering.
 You can also switch between